01 of 06

 Attaching the Bottom and Finishing the Cushion

-- Mark an equal distance from the center for an area that will be larger enough to place the foam inside the cover.
+- Mark an equal distance from the center for an area that will be large enough to place the foam inside the cover.

 - Leave that area un-sewn to place the cushion inside.

-- Apply a seam finish to all seam allowances.
+- Apply a seam finish (like zig zag stitch) to all seam allowances.

 - Turn the cover right sides out.